 Origin of chain reaction

-Examples from the Web for chain reaction
+Scientific definitions for chain reaction

 In chemistry and physics, a self-sustaining series of reactions.
 In a chain reaction in a uranium-based nuclear reactor, for example, a single neutron causes the nucleus of a uranium atom to undergo fission.
 In the process, two or three more neutrons are released.
 These neutrons start more fissions, which produce more neutrons, and so on.

 Other Idioms and Phrases with chain reaction

 A series of events in which each influences or gives rise to the next event, as in If one person collects substantial damages by suing a company, you can expect a chain reaction of such lawsuits.
 The term originated in the physical sciences, first (1920s) chemistry and later (1940) physics; in the latter it denotes a process of nuclear fission.
 By the 1940s it had been transferred to more general use.